 Another important tip to consider is what materials make the shed to suit your needs.
 Sheds typically utilize wood, metal, or plastic.
-Wood sheds need a lot of maintenance, almost as much as your home.
+Woodsheds need a lot of maintenance, almost as much as your home.
 If that is your choice, prepare yourself to do a lot of home improvement.

 Metal sheds often have issues with corrosion upon paint damage and the exposure of the galvanized steel.
 Remember to pick your battles wisely.
-The Spruce goes more in-depth with materials in this article.
+Spruce goes more in-depth with the materials in this article.